 Discover Walks offers seven free walking tours of the city.
 Spend an afternoon soaking up the sites under the umbrella of knowledgeable guides.
 Themes include exploring the Latin Quarter, Paris landmarks, and more.
 (A tip at the end is expected.)

 Work up an appetite while taking in views of the city as you cross some of the many bridges that span the Seine, the river running through Paris.
 Pack a light dinner of bread, cheese, and wine and enjoy a romantic picnic on the banks.

 One of the best-known gourmet mustards, Maille has a boutique in the 8th arrondissement (along with two other Paris locations).
 Visitors can fill a crock with one of the numerous flavors on tap.
 The price may seem like a lot for mustard but includes discounted refills, so keep the stoneware jar as a souvenir.
 Alternatively, sample the line of traditional and experimental mustards for free and call it a day.

-A visit to this famous writer's home, now a museum, on Place des Vosges in the 4th arrondissement, provides a glimpse into the life of the author of "The Hunchback of Notre Dame" (and his taste in home decor).
+A visit to this famous writer's home, now a museum, on Place des Vosges in the 4th arrondissement, provides a glimpse into the life of the author of "The Hunchback of Notre Dame" (and his taste in home decor) for between 6 and 8 euros (and visitors 26 and under are free).
 First editions of some of his works, including parts of "Les Misérables," are on display.

 This site in the 3rd arrondissement has been home to the Paris City Council since the 14th century.
 Today, the neo-Renaissance building also serves as a showcase for art exhibits that are open to all for free.
 Visitors can see a replica of the Hall of Mirrors from the palace at Versailles.